 KIS supports the Service and Action component of the IB Programmes and believes that children can learn and develop through participating in service learning activities.
 These experiences, which are largely, but not exclusively integrated into the curriculum, help to foster the development of a sense of caring for others.
 Self-evaluation encourages students to reflect on the benefits of the activities to themselves, and to those they are helping.

 As extracurricular service activites students may initiate their own projects or support organisations that KIS has ongoing relationships with.
-Starting in 2019 students will also be able to participate in service and action through the Duke of Edinburgh awards programme.
+Students are also be able to participate in service and action through the Duke of Edinburgh awards programme.

 Projects and Ongoing Support